kawwsha/SeniorProject/README.md

 ```
 Run the command: python sentiment_harvester.py
-This created the tables 'tweet' and 'image'
 ```

-To analyze the images and populate the 'contains_logo' column, run the matlab file 'CODandSiftBoolean.m'
+To analyze the images and populate the 'contains_logo' column, run'CODandSiftBoolean.m'

 ```
-Make sure your database is linked to your matlab file by using it's database linking tool.
+Make sure your database is linked to matlab by using it's database linking tool before running this program in matlab.
 ```

 To extract any data or statistics, query the database

 ```
 Example query: SELECT COUNT(*) FROM tweet WHERE sentiment='positive';